EOCOnline/rangertrak/README.md

 ## Screenshots & Typical Workflow

-So you get an idea of how it looks/works here's a typical workflow:
+So you get an idea of how it looks/works here's a typical workflow.
+(Click images for larger versions.)

 **Mission Settings Screen: Start here!**
 At the start of every mission and Op Period, come to this screen and enter mission and operational period parameters and the default location to simplify location entry for each field report.
 Some mapping parameters can also be adjusted.
 Field Report statuses can be edited as desired.
-(Click image for a larger version.)
 The background incidentally shows RangerTrak being tested in a real-world exercise.
 ![Mission Settings Screen](./non-dist-imgs/MissionSettings.png "Mission Settings Screen")